xebialabs-community/xl-repo-linker/README.md

 This will install `xl-repo-linker` globally so that it may be run from the command line.

+To update to the latest version after a while:

+    npm update -g xl-repo-linker

+To check current version of xl-repo-linker:

+    npm list -g | grep xl-repo-linker

 ## How to run the server:

      xl-repo-linker